Do you know what the images represent on the Milford on Sea Village Crest?

 The Milford on Sea Crest contains two men standing on a set of scales representing how people in the village are quite good at balancing.
 The first man holds a sythe representing a rice worker from the paddy fields around Sturt Pont, the second man is a tall boy scout, his wellington boots and fishing net in hand illustrate how they used to wade into the sea to catch shrimps.
 Both men following the village tradition of wearing trousers a size too large, hence the need for both a belt and braces.

-It is possible that all of these facts may be not be completely accurate, so if you can throw any light on any inaccuracies, please add a comment by clicking below.
+It is possible that all of these facts may be not be completely accurate, so if you can throw any light on any inaccuracies, please get in touch.